JvanKatwijk/SDRunoPlugin_ft8/README.md

 The first step in the plugin's operation is to filter and decimate to a stream of samples on 12000 Ss.

-The plugin provides only a few controls, read the manual.
+The plugin provides only a few controls and supports - as the picture shows - uploading the results to the PSKreporter.
+In order to use that functionality you shouls have entered a callsign and a locator.
+The widget contains a selector - a combobox - with a list of known frequencies for FT8.
+Of course, you can add your preferred frequency to that list.

+The various selectors are equipped with tooltips.

 ![overview](/ft8-widget.png?raw=true)